windingtree/protocol-tokenomics/README.md

 ### LIF tokens rewards

-- On **every deal claim** the protocol smart contract calculating LIF conversion coefficient using the following formula: coeff(stablecoin) = tx gas fee / stablecoin value, and mints LIF tokens for the buyer using the formula: amount(LIF) = (stablecoins value _ coeff(stablecoin)) _ inflation coefficient
+- On **every deal claim** the protocol smart contract calculating LIF reward using the following formula: reward = tx gas fee \* inflation / stablecoin value;
-- `inflation coefficient` is managed by the DAO and dedicated to tuning the LIF token inflation (can be tuned to be deflated)
+- `inflation` coefficient is managed by the DAO and dedicated to tuning the LIF token inflation (can be tuned to be deflated)
+- 1% of rewarded LIF tokens is sending to the DAO

-### Stablecoins tokens bridging
+### Stablecoins tokens bridging (Mainnet -> L3)

 - Stablecoins tokens can be bridged from the Mainnet to L3 without commission in equal value
 - When stablecoins tokens are bridging from the Mainnet the tx fees in ETH must be paid by the sender